-How can parents prevent or reduce their feelings of depression?
+Tips for parents How can parents prevent or reduce their feelings of depression?

 Parents need an opportunity to discuss their expectations and thoughts about infant sleep problems and manage them with a supportive care provider.
 It is important for parents trying to manage infant sleep problems to acknowledge their needs in addition to those of their children.

 Healthy infants who are older than six months and feeding well during the day do not need to wake frequently at night to feed or have their parents resettle them several times a night.

 Parents who are trying to help their infants learn to self-soothe are improving their infants’ wellbeing by preventing longer-term sleep problems linked to increased risk for children’s psychological problems, cognitive difficulties and obesity.
 At the same time, parents are also improving their own sleep, fatigue and wellbeing.